petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-users.md

 1. Click *New* and select *Invite Users*.

    !!! note
        {bdg-secondary}`Liferay DXP 2023.Q4+/Portal 7.4 GA98+` A new permission called `Invite User` was added at the Account Entry level to separate a user's ability to invite users and assign them roles.
 A user with only the `Invite User` permission cannot view the *Assign Users* option after clicking the *New* button.
-       A user with the `Manage Users` permission can view both the options.
+       A user with the `Manage Users` permission can view both options.

 1. Enter the email address of the person you want to invite and press enter.
 If desired, you can add multiple addresses.